hcw6/PyRiskPredict/README.md

   * scikit-learn: For machine learning tasks (preprocessing, modeling, evaluation).
   * matplotlib/seaborn: For data visualization (optional, mainly for EDA/evaluation).
   * joblib/pickle: For saving/loading trained models.
-  * argparse: For command-line interface (optional).
+  * argparse: For command-line interface (stretch goal).
 ## Data Source
 This project will initially use publicly available, tabular datasets suitable for risk prediction tasks, such as those found on the UCI Machine Learning Repository or Kaggle Datasets.
 The specific dataset will be chosen and documented shortly.
-(Placeholder: Specify chosen dataset here once decided, e.g., Pima Indians Diabetes Database, UCI Heart Disease dataset)
+(Placeholder: Selected dataset will go here once chosen, e.g., Pima Indians Diabetes Database, UCI Heart Disease dataset)

 ## Project Plan & Tasks
 The main development tasks are outlined as GitHub Issues within this repository.